Contents - Click a link to skip to the section you want to read

 - As a coating for fruits, vegetables, pharmaceutical tablets, vitamins, dental floss, disposable cups and plates, and more.

-- As a waterproofing layer on clothing (usually in combination with other waxes).
+- As a waterproofing layer on clothing and footwear (usually in combination with other waxes).

 - As a thickening agent or hardener in cosmetics, such as mascara, lip balms, and nail polish.